Summary

 Services available

-- Contraception advice and prescriptions, including long-acting reversible contraception (LARC) options
+- Contraception advice and services including long-acting reversible contraception (LARC) options such as intrauterine devices (IUDs) and contraceptive implants.

 - Culturally safe care for Aboriginal and Torres Strait Islander women.